|Year Program (Sept – May)||$21,990|

 - December 1 – Balance of tuition due

 - A $500 late fee will be assessed for failure to submit tuition or a signed payment plan agreement by the December 1 deadline

-For Programs beginning in August, all tuition payments are fully refundable prior to June 1, with the exception of the non-refundable $100 application fee.
+For Programs beginning in August (Fall Semester Program and Year Program), all tuition payments are fully refundable prior to June 1.
 Between June 1 and July 15, a $1000 cancellation fee will apply.
 After July 15 and prior to the start of the program, a $2500 cancellation fee will apply.
-Students enrolled in add-on programs will be charged an additional $500 cancellation fee upon withdrawing after June 1 and additional cancellation fees will be assessed for any tickets and other arrangements already purchased for World Travel programs.
+Students enrolled in add-on programs will be charged an additional $500 cancellation fee if withdrawing after June 1 and additional cancellation fees will be assessed for any airline tickets and other arrangements already confirmed for World Travel programs.

-For Programs beginning in January, all tuition payments are fully refundable prior to November 1, with the exception of the non-refundable $100 application fee.
+For Programs beginning in January (Spring Semester Program, Semester Plus Program, and Gap Year Plus Program), all tuition payments are fully refundable prior to November 1.
 Between November 1 and December 15, a $1000 cancellation fee will apply.
 After December 15 and prior to the start of the program, a $2500 cancellation fee will apply.
-Students enrolled in add-on programs will be charged an additional $500 cancellation fee upon withdrawing after November 1 and additional cancellation fees will be assessed for any tickets and other arrangements already purchased for World Travel programs.
+Students enrolled in add-on programs will be charged an additional $500 cancellation fee upon withdrawing after November 1 and additional cancellation fees will be assessed for any airline tickets and other arrangements already confirmed for World Travel programs.

 - For example, the Jewish Community Foundation of the East Bay awards grants to teens and college students wanting to participate in Israel programs.
 Aardvark Israel Programs participants are eligible for their grants so if you are coming from Alameda, Contra Costa, Napa or Solano Counties you should click here to apply.